 Working Capital Loans

-A good example is a small business owner looking for money to improve his current business location or looking for money to finance marketing programs.
+A good example is when small-business owners are looking for money to improve their current business location or finance marketing programs (market research, target market analysis, direct marketing, etc.).

 The purpose is an integral element in the lending business.
 A healthy business is the one that looks for capital to grow.
 You should be wary of investing in businesses that are looking for funds to cover existing expenses, as they represent much higher risk.